Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 Geonkick is a [free software](https://www.gnu.org/philosophy/free-sw.en.html) percussive synthesizer.
 It can synthesize various percussive sounds, including kicks, snares, hi-hats, shakers, claps, and other unique sound effects.
 The synthesizer can also play pre-existing samples and offers features such as pitch modification, allowing users to modify and blend samples and synthesis.
 Geonkick is released under the GNU General Public License version 3 (and later), developed in C and C++, and utilizes the CMake build system.
 It can be used as a standalone application and as a LV2 & VST3 plugin.

+### The Sound Designer Craft

+Geonkick will not magically improve your percussion sounds.
+Like with any other synthesizer, the most important thing is the sound designer's craft and years of experience.
+Geonkick only provides the tools necessary to design the sound.
+Even I, as a developer, could not design a good kick.
+For example, [Harald Revery](https://haraldrevery.bio.link/), with his experience in designing percussive sounds, [shows](https://www.youtube.com/watch?v=WnxUgDoOriQ) how you can actually design a high-quality kick with Geonkick.
+You can try Harald Revery's kick presets that were included in the Geonkick project.

 ### How it works

 Geonkick synthesizes the full instrument length sound into a buffer in the memory whenever the user modifies the controls or the envelopes.
 The resulting instrument sound is then transferred to a module responsible for playing the instrument.
 There is no synthesis occurring when the user presses a key; in other words, if no controls are altered, Geonkick functions like a sampler.
 However, this behavior results in the same real-time synthesis experience for the user as common synthesizers.